corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod replaces six events from the base game: `action.14`, `action.140`, `necroids.6`, `observation.3009`, `primitive.16`, and `primitive.17`.
 The action events are responsible for the standard military conquest of primitives, the necroids event is responsible for necrophage auto-conquest, the observation event is responsible for primitive infiltration, and the primitive events are related to technological enlightenment.
 These events are now altered to invoke the same code for generating buildings and districts.

 Most of the new custom logic is implemented outside of these events.
-Version 1.3.0 of this mod added two custom on_actions: `on_primitive_planet_transferring` that fires before planet ownership changes and `on_primitive_planet_transferred` that fires after planet ownership changes.
+This mod adds two custom on_actions: `on_primitive_planet_transferring` that fires before planet ownership changes and `on_primitive_planet_transferred` that fires after planet ownership changes.
 District/building generation is triggered by `on_primitive_planet_transferred`.
 The most useful part of all of this is that you can make other mods tie in to these on_actions to create new effects when primitives are conquered/infiltrated.

 ## Localisation